 Travel writing scams abound on the internet.
 With large numbers of wannabee travel writers entering the field, it’s inevitable that scams are appearing on the scene.
 Less-than-honest operators prey on naiveté and inexperience hoping to make a few fast bucks.

-During my ten years as a full time professional travel journalist, I’ve encountered numerous scams and downright fraudulent rip-offs.
+During my fifteen years as a full time professional travel journalist, I’ve encountered numerous scams and downright fraudulent rip-offs.
 Victims fall for these cons in the hope that the promised “opportunities” will boost their bylines, or help them progress up the travel writing totem pole.